Space colonization: Mercury

 Once thought to be a volatile-depleted body like the Moon, Mercury is now known to be volatile-rich, surprisingly richer in volatiles than any other terrestrial body in the inner Solar System.
 The planet also receives six and a half times the solar flux as the Earth/Moon system, making solar energy an effective energy source; it could be harnessed through orbital solar arrays and beamed to the surface or exported to other planets.

 Geologist Stephen Gillett suggested in 1996, that this could make Mercury an ideal place to build and launch solar sail spacecraft, which could launch as folded "chunks" by a mass driver from Mercury's surface.
 Once in space, the solar sails would deploy.
 Solar energy for the mass driver should be easy to produce, and solar sails near Mercury would have 6.5 times the thrust they do near Earth.
 This could make Mercury an ideal place to acquire materials useful in building hardware to send to (and terraform) Venus.
 Vast solar collectors could also be built on or near Mercury to produce power for large-scale engineering activities such as laser-pushed light sails to nearby star systems.

 As Mercury has essentially no axial tilt, crater floors near its poles lie in eternal darkness, never seeing the Sun.
 They function as cold traps, trapping volatiles for geological periods.
-It is estimated that the poles of Mercury contain 10^{14}–10^{15} kg of water, likely covered by about 5.65×10^{9} m^{3} of hydrocarbons.
+It is estimated that the poles of Mercury contain 10^{14}–10^{15} kg of water, likely covered by about 5.65 km^{3} of hydrocarbons.
 This would make agriculture possible.
 It has been suggested that plant varieties could be developed to take advantage of the high light intensity and the long day of Mercury.
 The poles do not experience the significant day-night variations the rest of Mercury do, making them the best place on the planet to begin a colony.